PabloFernandezMila/Proyecto-Sempai/README.md

 ### Register

-Layout is finished
+- Layout is finished
-Email format validation
+- Existing email validation
-Redirect to the Login page
+- Redirect to the Login page
-Redirection to the home page after completing the form
+- Redirection to the home page after completing the form

 ## Common Components